Accounts Payable (AP) Automation: Strategies, Benefits, & Solutions

-Accounts payable (AP) automation is defined as the automated process of capturing, coding, and approving invoices, paying vendors, and managing expenses.
+The accounts payable (AP) automation process is defined as the automated capturing, coding, approving, receiving, and processing of invoices, while paying vendors, and managing expenses.
 While a traditional manual approach to accounts payable is time-consuming, tedious, and error-prone, automation takes efficiency to the next level.
 It streamlines the end-to-end accounts payable process, from invoice capture to coding through processing payments — all while integrating with your existing ERP solution.
-Accounts payable automation also provides visibility and centralized control over the entire AP process and minimizes the risk of fraud, improves cash flow, and boosts efficiency throughout your organization.
+Accounts payable automation also provides visibility and centralized control over the entire AP process and minimizes the risk of fraud, improves cash flow management, and boosts efficiency throughout your organization.

 With AP automation, businesses can streamline operations and easily address inefficiencies associated with the accounts payable process.
+It allows companies to save time, reduce human error, and increase productivity.
 AP automation solutions offer the following benefits:

 Save Time and Increase Efficiency

 AP automation allows organizations to save time and increase efficiency by completely streamlining each step in the AP process.
 Instead of having to manually input invoice data, write paper checks, and chase down team members for signatures and approvals, everything is done digitally.
 With this extra time, your team can focus on higher-value projects that drive revenue and process more work volume with the same size team, eliminating the need to hire additional employees — which is becoming tougher to find and more expensive by the day.

 AP automation reduces costs by negating the need to spend on resources that are typical of a manual AP process.
 On average, it costs $12-15 to manually process an invoice and an additional $5 to pay with a paper check.
 With an automated solution like MineralTree, you can reduce processing costs by 80%.